MeadowMidnight/pdth-ES/README.md

 Team AI Changes:
 - Bot HP is now shown on the in-game HUD.
 (Code originally by DorentuZ)
 - Bots will no longer screw up stealth if they fire their weapon against the guard that appears in No Mercy or the cops that arrive in Counterfeit.
+- Bots will use their critical revive lines when you're about to enter custody on your last down in Overkill 145+
 - Bots will no longer attempt to dodge police shots by randomly moving.
 - Bots won't get knocked down after receiving heavy damage.
 - Bot movement speed has been changed to 600 (default) and is consistent for all members.